zach-chairez/Gene_Sequences/Cotton_A1_v_D1/ML Approaches.md

 In this document, we'll cover some common approaches to the binary classification problem.
-Our  main is determining if a reed belongs to A1 or D1 in Cotton (G.Hirsutum)
+Our objective is to determine if a reed belongs to A1 or D1 in Cotton (G.Hirsutum)

 # Section 1: Logistic Regression